-The City has standardized on Schneider Electric Altivar 61 variable frequency drives for low voltage applications in the sewage treatment program.
+The City has standardized variable frequency drives for low voltage applications in the sewage treatment program.
+Refer to the Electrical Design Guide, document 510276-0000-47ER-0001 for VFD requirements.

 Smaller VFDs should be located within MCCs, however, installation of VFDs within vendor supplied equipment is also permitted provided that the equipment is not on the roof (heating issue) and not in a location with any potential for corrosive gases.
 Larger VFDs with significant space or cooling requirements shall be located outside of MCCs.